ministryofjustice/moj-design-system-backlog/docs/CODE_OF_CONDUCT.md

-# Code of conduct for `alphagov`
+# Code of conduct for `ministryofjustice`

-Contributors to repositories hosted in `alphagov` are expected to follow the Contributor Covenant Code of
+Contributors to repositories hosted in `ministryofjustice` are expected to follow the Contributor Covenant Code of
 Conduct, and those working within Government are also expected to follow the Civil Service Code

 ## Civil Service Code